Law Cer

 For civil proceedings, the Federal Rules of Criminal Procedure, or FRCP, regulate court procedure in United States Federal District Courts (as opposed to criminal cases, which are governed by the Federal Rules of Criminal Procedure).

 The rules that govern civil cases in US district courts are known as the Federal Rules of Civil Procedure, also referred to as FRCP or Fed.
 R. Civ.
-P. The US Supreme Court issues the FRCP in accordance with the Rules Enabling Act, and the US Congress has seven months to object to the rules before they are included in the FRCP.
+P. The US Supreme Court issues the FRCP under the Rules Enabling Act, and the US Congress has seven months to object to the rules before they are included in the FRCP.
 Usually, the Judicial Conference of the United States, the federal judiciary’s internal policy-making body, offers recommendations to the Court.

-What Rule 37 says?
+What does Rule 37 say?

 Request for a Compelled Disclosure or Discovery Order.